toasterco/apiai_assistant/README.rst

 .. code:: python

-   agent.suggest('suggest-options') # Suggests the values of 'suggest-options' agent.suggest_raw(['Yes', 'No']) # Suggests 'Yes' or 'No' agent.suggest_raw('Yes I am sure') # Suggests 'Yes I am sure'
+   agent.suggest('options') # Suggests the values of 'suggestions.options'
+   agent.suggest_raw(['Yes', 'No']) # Suggests 'Yes' or 'No' agent.suggest_raw('Yes I am sure') # Suggests 'Yes I am sure'

-Just like ``tell` and ``ask``, ``suggest`` retrieves a random value of the output id from the corpus but the format of suggestions is the same as the one for the other simple outputs, the only difference being that when having a list of lists, the nested lists are not limited to a size of 2 elements, see `Writing a corpus <#writing-a-corpus>`__.
+Just like ``tell` and ``ask``, ``suggest`` retrieves a random value of the output id from the ``suggestions`` object of the corpus but the format of suggestions is the same as the one for the other simple outputs, the only difference being that when having a list of lists, the nested lists are not limited to a size of 2 elements and you must placed the suggestions within the ``suggesstions`` attribute of your corpus JSON object, see `Writing a corpus <#writing-a-corpus>`__.

 .. code:: javascript

     {
+        "corpus": {
             simple-output-key: [
                 [voiceChoiceA, textChoiceA],	// must be 2 elements MAX voiceChoiceB,			// can also be just a string [voiceChoicec, textChoicec]
             ],
+        },

+        "suggestions": {
             suggestion-output-key: [
                 singleSuggestion,					// can be just a string [suggestionA, suggestionB, suggestionC, suggestionD],	// can also be a list of strings [suggestionA, suggestionB, suggestionC]
             ],
-        ...
+        }
     }

 Adding contexts
 ~~~~~~~~~~~~~~~